kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 Kinematic wheel plane control refers to the ability of the suspension system to control the wheel motion as it is articulated.
 This motion is intrinsic to the arrangement of the suspension linkages.
-Kinematic wheel plane control has strong physical meaning and can be observed simply by lifting the wheel up an down in real life.
+Kinematic wheel plane control has strong physical meaning and can be observed simply by lifting the wheel up and down in real life.

 The understanding of kinematic wheel plane control is a key aspect of